Glyndŵr rebellion: Fall of Richard II

-The dispute between Owain Glyndŵr and de Grey
+Dispute between Owain Glyndŵr and de Grey

 The revolt reportedly began as an argument with Owain Glyndŵr's English neighbour.
 Successive holders of the title Baron Grey de Ruthyn of Dyffryn Clwyd were English landowners in Wales.
 Glyndŵr had been engaged in a long-running land dispute with them.
 He seems to have appealed to Parliament (though which one is not clear) to resolve the issue, with the courts under King Richard finding in his favour.
 Reginald Grey, 3rd Baron Grey de Ruthyn – loyal to the new king – then appears to have used his influence to have that decision overturned.
 Owain Glyndŵr possibly had his appeal rejected.
 Another story is that de Grey deliberately withheld a Royal Summons for Glyndŵr to join the new king's Scottish campaign of August 1400.
 Technically, as a tenant-in-chief to the English king, Glyndŵr was obliged to provide troops, as he had done in the past.
 By not responding to the hidden summons he seems, perhaps unwittingly, to have incurred Henry's wrath.